AndrewCouncil/AndrewCouncil.github.io/content/posts/creating_site/index.md

 So, I apply the script to the package and get a chroma `nu.xml` file defining the lexer patterns.
 Then, I manually patch it a bit to fix issues with syntax highlighting for `$var` patterns and [upstream the final product](https://github.com/alecthomas/chroma/pull/1110).

-## getting the fix into hugo
+## compiling the fix into hugo

 To add this syntax highlighting to Hugo, I needed to [fork Hugo](https://github.com/bizmythy/hugo) and use `go get -u github.com/alecthomas/chroma/v2@master` to pull in the latest chroma changes.

 Then, I want to build this fork of Hugo for my project.
-I'm using **Nix Flakes** to define my development environment in a [`flake.nix` file](https://github.com/bizmythy/bizmythy.github.io/blob/main/flake.nix), and this allows me to define a new source for Hugo fairly easily:
+I'm using **Nix Flakes** to define my development environment in a [`flake.nix` file](https://github.com/bizmythy/bizmythy.github.io/blob/main/flake.nix), and this allows me to define a new source for `pkgs.hugo`:

 ```nix
 myHugo = pkgs.hugo.overrideAttrs (old: {